paweljarosz/defarc/README.md

 	local connection_table = defarc.get_connection() -- will return a saved connection, if there is any saved (selected by below functions)
 ```

-### .select_connection_by_id(connection_id)
+### select_connection_by_id(connection_id)
 Selects and saves a table with connection data inside DefArc module.
 One need to provide a proper connection id, otherwise it will save nil.

 * **PARAMETER:** `connection_id` (string) - an id of a connection from Arcweave JSON